systeminit/si/README.md

 Then hit `http://localhost:8080` for the web app.
 If you want to play around with GraphQL directly, see the readme there.

+# Vagrant Development Environment
+Once you have vagrant installed you can fire up a dev environment with `make vagrant-create` and you can destroy the environment with `make vagrant-remove`.
+Or you can simply use the vagrant commands directly if you know what you're doing.

 # Vocabulary

 ## components